o-power/dashing-data/README.md

 Dashing Data is a website which allows users to create charts from their own data.
 Users can create bar charts for free but a subscription must be paid in order to create other chart types (e.g. line chart) or to save charts.

 Once a user is registered, they are presented with a page to choose their subscription length and then make a payment using Stripe.
-When a subscription expires, the user will lose their premium access.
+When a subscription expires, the user will lose their paid access.

 <h2 id="demo">Demo</h2>